 Photo 2.
 The confluence of the Kama and Volga rivers.

-For a long time, the Kama River has been considered the largest tributary of the Volga, but recent hydrological studies have shown that in reality everything is different: after the confluence with the Kama, the current Volga is its continuation - all the way to the Caspian Sea.
-The first proof of this is the significantly greater (almost 40%) water flow of the Kama at its confluence with the Volga.
+For a long time, the Kama River has been considered the largest tributary of the Volga, however, recent hydrological studies have shown that in fact everything is different: after merging with the Kama, the current Volga is its continuation - all the way to the Caspian Sea.
+The primary proof of this is the significantly greater (almost 40%) water flow of the Kama River at its confluence with the Volga.

 Kama - continuation of Vishera

 Photo 3.
-Vishera is a tributary of the Kama, which is larger than its spillway.
+Vishera is a tributary of the Kama, surpassing it in terms of spillway size.
 Author of the photo: LarisaX.

-The mountain-taiga river Vishera, running down from the western slopes of the Urals, is considered a tributary of the Kama.
-Nevertheless, at the confluence of both rivers, the first one is noticeably more full-flowing, and it should be considered the main river.
+The mountain taiga river Vishera, running down from the western slopes of the Urals, is considered a tributary of the Kama.
+However, at the confluence of both rivers, the first is noticeably fuller, and should be considered the main river.

 Fishing on the Kama River